-The risk of side effects is increased.
-The life-threatening cutaneous side effects Stevens-Johnson syndrome/toxic epidermal necrolysis and DRESS may occur, especially in Asian patients.
-The gene variation increases the plasma concentration of phenytoin.
+Genetic variation reduces conversion of phenytoin to inactive metabolites.
+This increases the risk of side effects.
+The life-threatening cutaneous side effects Stevens-Johnson Syndrome and toxic epidermal necrolysis may occur, especially in Asian patients.

-- The loading dose does not need to be adjusted. - For the other doses, use 70% of the standard dose and assess the dose based on effect and serum concentration after 7-10 days. - For patients with gene variant HLA-B\1502, take the extra increase in the risk of life threatening cutaneous

-- adverse events into account while weighing the risks of phenytoin against the benefits.
-Dose reduction probably does not lower this risk. - Advise the patient to report side effects (such as ataxia, nystagmus, slurred speech, sedation or, especially in Asian patients, rash).
+- 1. The loading dose does not need to be adjusted. - For the other doses, use 75% of the standard dose and assess the dose based on effect and serum concentration after 7-10 days. - 3.
+Advise the patient to get in touch if side effects (such as ataxia, nystagmus, slurred speech, sedation or, especially in Asian patients, rash) occur.